calcmogul/controls-engineering-in-frc/README.md

 * frccontrol (to provide FRC wrappers for Python Control and generate plots and state-space results)
+* slycot (to generate pole-zero maps for certain state-space model examples)

-The book's build process automatically sets up frccontrol and control in a venv, so they don't have to be installed manually.
-Modifications to the contents of `build/frccontrol` and `build/python-control` will be reflected in any scripts which use the venv.
+The book's build process automatically sets these up in a venv so they don't have to be installed manually.
+Modifications to the Python package folders in `build` will be reflected in any scripts which use the venv.

 The following packages are optional because the book can compile without them.

-* slycot (to generate pole-zero maps for certain state-space model examples)
 * black (to format Python source code)

 ### Style guide